forrestaj64/Vulnerabilities-Attack-Defend-Remediate/About_Me.md

 A seasoned IT professional, growing expertise in Cybersecurity disciplines and Information system security practice.

+CISSP, USYD Cybersecurity Bootcamp graduate, Network +, Security +, Azure Fundamentals, MCSA,

-** CISSP, Cybersecurity and ITIL certified, Diploma in IT Business Systems.
+Diploma in IT Business Systems, ITIL Foundation Certificate.

 Delivered technical solutions for mission-critical systems in Web and Middleware infrastructures.